nilesong/GNS3-CheckPoint-NGFW-Network/README.md

 <img width="775" height="775" alt="Topology" src="https://github.com/user-attachments/assets/03301711-2936-4f28-a702-9a745fbcc297" />

-Follow the IP addressing and connection layout as shown in the topology diagram.
+Follow the IP addressing and connection layout as shown in the topology diagram.<br>
 Set your DNS Server to the IP address of the NAT node (`192.168.122.1` in this setup).

 ---